okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/dpop/main/index.md

 2. Client adds the public key in the header of the JWT and signs the JWT with the private key.
 3. Client adds the JWT to the `DPoP` request header and sends the request to the `/token` endpoint for an access token.
 4. The authorization server verifies the `DPoP` header and sends back an "Authorization server requires nonce in DPoP proof"  error and includes the `dpop-nonce` header in the response.
-5. Client adds the `nonce` and `jti` values to the JWT payload, updates the header in the request with the new JWT value, and sends the request for an access token again.
+5. Client adds the `nonce` and `jti` values to the JWT payload, updates the request header with the new JWT value, and sends the access token request again.
 6. The authorization server binds the public key to the access token and sends the response.
 7. Client sends the request for access to the resource and includes the DPoP-bound access token and the DPoP proof JWT in the header.
 8. The resource validates the DPoP-bound access token by verifying that the public key of the DPoP proof JWT in the `DPoP` header matches the public key that the access token is bound to.
 When validation is successful, the resource grants access.